The Stories Behind The Names

-This is our newest boat.
-It is a 2019 Lightweight Resolute 4+ made just for us in our beautiful blue!
+Girls In The Boat is a 2019 Lightweight Resolute 4+ made just for us in our beautiful blue!
 It is the first brand new boat we have ever owned!
-We are grateful to the 2017 and 2018 Teams who have donated and fundraised to purchase this boat.
+We are grateful to the 2017 and 2018 Teams who donated and fundraised to purchase this boat.

 The Founders Club is a 2013 King Super Lightweight 8+.
 It was a demo until we purchased it in the Fall of 2017.